Recent Commercial Posts

 Certified: SERVPRO Cleaned

 Butter blocks cholesterol.
 Pet food extends dogs’ lifespan.
 Vitamins prevent the flu.
 Shoes help you lose weight.
 Just because a company claims something in its marketing, it doesn’t make it true.
-This also applies to companies offering cleaning services to mitigate COVID-19 without the expertise to back it up.
+This also applies to companies offering cleaning services to mitigate viral pathogens without the expertise to back it up.

 “There are a lot more people doing ‘COVID cleaning’ now who have no experience with infectious disease control and are not qualified to be doing this service,” said Jason Sadler, mitigation estimating manager for SERVPRO of Northwest Charlotte.
 “They're just doing it because there’s not much work for them right now and they need to make money somehow.”